FusionAuth/fusionauth-site/site/_posts/2019-10-01-implementing-fusionauth-python.md

 ImportError: No module named fusionauth.fusionauth_client
 ```

-**What this usually means:** Do you have the FusionAuth-Client Library already installed?
+**What this usually means:** Do you have the FusionAuth client library already installed?
 If so, did you execute the application outside of venv?
 Browse to the directory containing venv, and activate venv:

 ```zsh
 source venv/bin/activate